sven-hash/docs/content/run-nym-nodes/validators.md

 source $HOME/.profile
 ```

-Remember to replace `correct.go.version` with the version of your choice from the Go releases page.
+Remember to replace `<CORRECT.GO.VERSION>` with the version of your choice from the Go releases page.
 For example:

-`correct.go.version.linux-amd64.tar.gz` becomes `go1.15.7.linux-amd64.tar.gz`
+`<CORRECT.GO.VERSION>.linux-amd64.tar.gz` becomes `go1.15.7.linux-amd64.tar.gz`

 Verify `Go` is installed with: